yhznd/indoor-positioning/README.md

 # indoorpositioning
-Indoor Positioning with BLE and WiFi
+Indoor Positioning with BLE and WiFi Technologies